-For a larger quasar sample, I find that both H $\beta$ and C IV exhibit an inverse correlation between the line shape and $\lambda Edd$ .
-This might mean that the Eddington ratio, and the mass accretion rate is affecting C IV or H $\beta$ profiles in similar way.
+For a larger quasar sample, I find that both $H\beta$ and C IV exhibit an inverse correlation between the line shape and $\lambda E dd$ .
+This might mean that the Eddington ratio, and the mass accretion rate is affecting C IV or $H\beta$ profiles in similar way.
 The measurements of the quasar sample have large uncertainties, both for Eddington luminosity ratios and line shapes, but considering the correlation statistics the inverse correlation is significant.
 However, the Eddington luminosities are computed by using the line widths measured from the single-epoch spectra, the same line width measurements are present in both variables.
 Since we do not have an independent $M{\rm BH}$ measurements that is not based on FWHM of the single-epoch emission line, I tested the influence of FWHM by performing a partial correlation test (Akritas & Siebert, 1996).

-Table 3.10.
-Partial correlation coefficients
+Namely, the presence of a correlation between $\lambda{Edd}$ and line shape is tested accounting for the common dependence on the FWHM.
+Table 3.10 lists the results of the partial correlation test.
+There is less than a 5% probability that this correlation is caused by the influence of FWHM.
+This test indicates that there is a true inverse correlation between $\lambda{Edd}$ and line shape and it is not an artifact of FWHM.